-Measure of Operations - The statement of activities reports all changes in net assets, including changes in net assets from operating and nonoperating activities.
+Measure of Operations - The statements of activities report all changes in net assets, including changes in net assets from operating and nonoperating activities.
 Operating activities consist of those items attributable to Troops Direct's ongoing operations which include a variety of programmatic activities.
 Nonoperating activities are limited to resources that generate return from investments and other activities considered to be of a more unusual or nonrecurring nature.